cambridge-ceu/GitHub-matters/docs/Notes.md

 - Select **CAPTION** at the bottom of the image, enter text with a customised color, and **CREATE GIF**.
 - Crop the gif via [https://onlinegiftools.com/crop-gif](https://onlinegiftools.com/crop-gif) and embed it in the page.

+Information regarding sass can be found here, <https://sass-lang.com/>.

 ### ruby-install

 By default, it is for root user and it is possible to do this locally,